Fiserv/helix/docs/getting-started/preview-and-publish-content/preview-and-publish.md

 ![Stoplight Publish Branch]

-## 5. Select the file to modify, edit the content & push the changes to Git.
+## 5. Select the file to modify, edit the content & push the changes to Git

 Select the file to edit, make changes, preview it & then push the changes to Git.

 ![Stoplight Content Edit]

-## 6. Finally, Navigate to the developer studio preview/publish environments to view the content updates.
+## 6. Finally, Navigate to the developer studio preview/publish environments to view the content updates

 > For Preview [click here]